 Waterloo Region is an hour away from Toronto, easily accessible by rail or air as well as car and inter-city transit.

-Walk Cycle Waterloo Region: The Region of Waterloo's Active Transportation Master Plan
+Walk Cycle Waterloo Region: Active Transportation Master Plan

 Individualized Marketing Campaigns

 Every year, the Region of Waterloo runs a special campaign to empower residents to walk, cycle, carpool and take transit more often.
 We use these campaigns to help residents understand their transportation options, to motivate them to try different types of transportation with incentives, and to support their positive decisions with activities and resources.
-Ongoing campaigns are currently running in neighbourhoods close to the new 201 iXpress and route number 12.
+Stay tuned for information about the next campaign.

 Cambridge to Milton Passenger Rail